 Within the Morningside Heights neighborhood, you can find religious institutions, academic buildings, and high-rise apartment buildings.
 There are also various ground-floor stores at the base of these apartment buildings.
 Many of the neighborhood’s apartment buildings are from the early 20th century.

 In fact, some of the original five to seven bedroom apartment units still remain.
 A few notable apartment buildings include The Colosseum, which has a curved facade and a marble lobby.
 There is also The Paterno that has a curved facade, marble lobby, and stained-glass ceiling.

 However, the majority of the neighborhood’s apartments consist of the Grant Houses and Morningside Gardens.
 These are large residential complexes with multiple buildings.
 The Grant Houses is made up of 9 buildings and is a public housing development.
 Morningside Gardens has 6 buildings and are co-op apartment spaces.

 There are various notable locations you should check out when living or visiting the neighborhood.
 This includes not just interesting spots, but also famous landmarks.

-One interesting spot in Morningside Heights is the Cathedral of Saint John the Divine.
+One interesting spot is the Cathedral of Saint John the Divine.
 It is actually the largest cathedral in the world.
 Here you can find several tours to learn about the cathedral’s architecture and history.
 The cathedral also has gardens that are home to three peacocks that walk freely.

 Another notable location in the neighborhood is Sakura Park.
 It is a wonderful place to visit especially during the springtime.
 This is because there are more than 2,000 cherry blossom trees that fill the park.
 These trees were a gift from Japan 100 years ago and are a beautiful sight any time of year.